 Check your 23andMe data for i3002432 (rs1799963, G20210A):

-You can reduce your risk of DVT by not sitting for long periods of time.
-Get up, move around.
+Get up, move around, and don’t sit for long periods of time.
 Newer activity monitors — like the Fitbit or Oura ring – can detect when you have been sitting for an hour and prompt you to get up and move.
 Or you can just set your timer on your phone to give you an alert every hour or so to remind you.

 Stuck on a plane or in a meeting?
 Get your legs moving as much as possible — do ankle circles or just raise your heels up and down.